mongodb/django-mongodb-backend/docs/source/ref/models/fields.rst

 ^^^^^^^^^^^^^^^^

 Index transforms index into the array.
 Any non-negative integer can be used.
-There are no errors if it exceeds the :attr:`max_size <ArrayField.max_size>` of the array.
-The lookups available after the transform are those from the :attr:`base_field <ArrayField.base_field>`.
+There are no errors if it exceeds the :attr:`~ArrayField.max_size` of the array.
+The lookups available after the transform are those from the :attr:`~ArrayField.base_field`.
 For example:

 .. code-block:: pycon